cjakabos/portfolio-web/README.md

 Extra layers of cloud interface application:

 - [x] Cars interface for the Car service's REST API.
-For project details see [Vehicles API](vehicles-api/README.md).
+The [second project](vehicles-api/README.md) of the nanodegree.
-- [ ] Scheduling interface for a Pet Store's Saas Application
+- [x] Scheduling interface for a Pet Store's Saas Application.
+The [third project](petstore/README.md) of the nanodegree.

 **Example of user interface**
 ![](./front-end-example.png)